IGPenguin/mobile-toolkit/README.md

 * Reboot the device

 ### 📱 isimulator
-* Simulator offers limited functionality (no camera, biometrics, Appstore...), but **has some extra options, which are not available for physical iOS devices**
+* Simulator has limited functionality (no camera, biometrics, Appstore...), but **offers some extra options, unvailable on physical iOS devices**
 * `isimulator <option>` Handle various simulator related activites
   * `start` - choose and launch installed simulator
   * `screenshot` - save screenshot to ~/Desktop